monk-io/monk-hazelcast/hazelcast-cluster/README.md

 This repository contains Monk.io template to deploy Hazelcast system either locally or on cloud of your choice (AWS, GCP, Azure, Digital Ocean).

-This template includes Nginx as a reverse proxy  with ELK Stack  out of box.

 ## Start